 IAH is an international charitable organisation that promotes sound development and management of groundwater – seen by many as the worldwide family of hydrogeologists.

-The online conference will address these challenges and priorities in order to manage resiliently groundwater resources under climate change.
-This conference’s main goal is to, ultimately, promote the sharing and exchange of state-of-the-art scientific and policy knowledge on the links between an increased resilience of groundwater resources and climate change for the sustainable governance, use and management of these resources in all regions of the world.
+IWRA’s Online Conference in direct collaboration with IAH and UNESCO (28 – 30 October 2020) addressed these challenges and priorities in order to manage groundwater resources under climate change in a resilient manner.
+The conference’s main goal was to, ultimately, promote the sharing and exchange of state-of-the-art scientific and policy knowledge on the links between an increased resilience of groundwater resources and climate change for the sustainable governance, use and management of these resources in all regions of the world.
+It aimed to do so in an online format, planned as such from the beginning in September 2019, thereby aiming to reduce the carbon footprint and promote access to the conference for all people interested.
+This new IWRA event had the overarching theme of “Addressing Groundwater Resilience under Climate Change” with five different themes, as described below.